pszemraj/megalodon-hf/README.md

 If you need reduced precision, move the model to `torch.bfloat16` on Ampere+ GPUs or modern CPUs.

-Recent stability work mirrors the CUDA reference’s safety checks:
+Recent stability work mirrors the CUDA reference's safety checks:

 - EMA eigenvalues are projected inside the unit circle so impulse responses remain decaying.
 - FFT and sequential EMA paths run with float32/complex64 accumulation to avoid bf16 drift while still playing nicely with autocast elsewhere.